-If you are using your washing machine, and it smells like something died in it, you have a problem.
-I had the same problem, and it was getting worse and worse over the last few months.
+If you are using your washing machine, and it smells like something died in it, you have a problem brewing.
+I had the same problem, and it was getting worse and worse over a few months.
 It was doubly bad because my cat’s litterbox is in the laundry room.
 I don’t really like things smelling like a barn, especially in a small house.
 Consequently, I needed to get rid of the stench in my washing machine.

-Even newer washing machines will get a stinky smell after enough washes — it is just a factor of having a piece of equipment whose job is to house water.
+Even newer washing machines will get a stinky smell after enough washes — it is just a factor of having a piece of equipment whose job is to house water, combined with seals whose job it is to trap water.
 Water creates smells, and washing machines have many little spots where water or moisture can accumulate.
 If you have a smelly washing machine, there are some steps you can take (a couple easy ones, and one more difficult ones) that can take care of the problem.

 Top-loading vs. High Efficiency Front Loading Washing Machines

 I personally have a Top-loading machine, though a lot of the advice here carries over.
 The biggest thing that both have in common (and something you should get in the habit of doing) is leaving the door open after you’ve done a load of laundry.
 That allows things to air out, and the bits of liquid left will dry out prior to bacteria growth for the most part.

 Top-loaders have fewer rubber seals on them, because the water is at less risk of coming out if there is a leak in the door.
 Front-loaders, while they are considered more efficient, require more of a sealing system.
 After all, if that door springs a leak, your floor is ruined along with any rooms underneath it.
 Because of that, front-loaders have a few extra spots where water can sit and fester.
 While the seals are vitally important, they are common culprits for causing a smell.

 Best Steps to Get Rid of a Stinky Washing Machine

 First, make sure you’ve got a brush, some cleaner of some sort (something that’s anti-bacterial), and some time.